rbadillap/kotal-documentation/docs/kotal.md

 sidebar_label: Introduction
 ---

-Kotal is cloud agnostic blockchain deployer that make it easy to deploy any blockchain infrastructure (networks, nodes, storage clusters ...) on any cloud.
+Kotal is a cloud-agnostic blockchain deployer that make it easy to deploy any blockchain infrastructure (networks, nodes, storage clusters ...) on any cloud.

 ## What can I do with Kotal ?
-* Deploy highly available blokchain networks and nodes
+* Deploy highly available blockchain networks and nodes
 * Join public networks like Ethereum or Bitcoin Mainnet
 * Join test networks like Rinkeby, Ropsten or Goerli
 * Launch your own validator node